Who is eligible to participate in programming at Mandy’s Farm?

 Mandy’s Farm works to remove barriers to success encountered by individuals with a variety of disabilities.
 In order to receive support through our residential, day services, or employment programs, we require a diagnosis of an intellectual or developmental disability.

 While our VAMOS and AgrAbility programs are able to provide programming to a wider array of individuals with disabilities, these programs are exclusively grant funded.
-Funding criteria often effects how many individuals we can serve at a time, which severity of disability is given priority, as well as what age group we prioritize.
+Funding contracts often effect how many individuals we can serve at a time, as well as admission criteria.

 Our horseback riding and volunteer programs are accessible to individuals of all ages and abilities.

 How do I initiate the intake process as a person with a disability interested in joining a Mandy’s Farm program?

 Individuals interested in our programs often ask about our intake process.
 Because we are a Medicaid provider through the Developmental Disabilities Supports Division, this process occurs on a first-come, first-serve basis.
 Individuals who are allocated funding through the New Mexico DD (Developmental Disabilities) Waiver can select Mandy’s Farm as a provider through completing a “Secondary Freedom of Choice” form with their case manager.

 Mandy’s Farm programs frequently reach their maximum capacity after a short intake period , resulting in the initiation of a “moratorium” period.
 This means that we are not able to accommodate additional participants.
 While we are unable to maintain a formal “waiting list” that we update during periods of moratorium, we are able to take your contact information and update you when we are accepting new clients.